 By Copper Williams

 Rise and shine, San Joaquin!
 It’s a fresh start to a new year and you know what that means: It’s time to get off that sofa, slip on your shoes, and get started on those resolutions!
 And I’m not talking about just any resolutions.
 Oh, no, no… This year, you’ll be putting your foot down to finally commit to all things fitness!
+SO dust of those Ryderwear sports bra and yoga pants and get moving!
 Feeling a little sore already?
 Well, don’t you fret!

-We’ve asked our leading health, fitness and nutrition experts for the low-down.
-So whether you’re coming in straight off the couch or after hitting the gym a few times back in 2015, you’re sure to gain some helpful advice on how to handle your resolution hurdles!
+We’ve asked our leading health, fitness, and nutrition experts for the low-down.
+So whether you’re coming in straight off the couch to get active or wanting to unlock your hip flexors to get fit, you’re sure to gain some helpful advice on how to handle your resolution hurdles!

 Bringing Workouts Back

 So, you haven’t worked out for a while and you’re pumped to get back in the game?
 That’s great news!
 A spark of ambition is all you need to begin your journey toward looking your very best.
 That, and a little bit of time, patience, and commitment!
 Of course, let’s not forget some helpful advice from an instructor or two.
 These people are experts on the workout floor and their job is to help you figure out the plan that suits your current ever-increasing potential.